Category: Planning & Logistics

 How To Fly With A Bike For Free, In Business Class, For The Price Of An Economy Ticket

 Yes, you read that correctly.
 It is possible to upgrade an economy flight ticket for free to business class, and get free bicycle carriage into the bargain.
 Pretty good, right?
 This lunacy is a classic example of travel hacking.
-I’ve been experimenting with its various techniques for the last year or so, and I’d like to share what I’ve learned — specifically, […] Continue reading →
+I’ve been experimenting with its various techniques for the last year or so, and I’d like to share what I’ve learned — specifically, I’d like to share how best to put these techniques to use in the context of cycle touring.
+What Is Travel Hacking?
+Put simply, travel hacking is the art & science of getting for free (or cheap) what would normally be a significant travel expense… Continue reading →